ulassakin/Moisture-Configuration-System/README.md

 ### 🔹 7-Segment Display (`ssd_top.vhd` + `ssd_sub.vhd`)
 - The **desired moisture threshold** set by the user is shown on the Basys3’s **4-digit 7-segment display**.
-- Example: If the switches are configured to represent 60%, the 7-seg display shows:
+- Example: If the switches are configured to represent 60% as binary input, the 7-seg display shows:  60

+This ensures the user always knows the target value against which the FPGA is making decisions.

+---

+### 🔹 Switches (User Input)
+- The Basys3’s onboard **16 switches** are used to set the **desired moisture threshold** in **percentage (0–99%)**.
+- This provides **real-time calibration** capability: different plants or soil types may require different thresholds, and the user can adjust this instantly without modifying the code.